Midoriii/Redundant-Sequence-Remover/README.md

 The output merged file can be specified by the argument **-m**.
 Arguments **-b** and **-f** specify whether the shorter sequences should be checked from the back or from the front of the longer sequences.
 If neither of those two is specified, both checks are performed.

+Non-duplicate shorter sequences are added to the merged file, with the prefix **s_** added to their ASVNumber.

 Note that column names **ASVNumber** and **sequence** are expected in the *.csv* files